Comparison inequalities and fastest-mixing Markov chains: Can extra updates delay mixing? (No, subject to positive correlations.) Can extra updates delay mixing? (No, subject to positive correlations)

 Our setting is the following.
-We are given a finite graph $G = (V, E)$ and a finite partially ordered set~$S$ of ``spin values''.
-A \emph{spin configuration} is an assignment of spins to vertices (sites), and our state space is the set~$\Xc$ of all configurations.
-We are given a pmf~$\pi$ on~$\Xc$ that is \emph{monotone} in the sense that, when we start with~$\pi$ and any site~$v$ and condition on the spins at all sites other than~$v$, the conditional law of the spin at~$v$ is monotone in the conditioning spins.
-We recover and (modestly) extend the Peres--Winkler result by means of the following theorem, which (i)~allows somewhat more general~$S$ and (ii)~encompasses---by means of \refP{P:CIdom}, \refC{C:TVsepL2}(a)--(b), and \refR{R:L2}---separation and $L^2$-distance as well as TV.

-\begt Fix a site~$v$, and suppose that the conditional distributions discussed in the preceding paragraph all have positive correlations.
-Let $K_v$ be the (stochastically monotone) Markov kernel for update at site~$v$ according to the conditional distributions discussed.
-Then we have the comparison inequality $K_v \preceq I$. \ent

-\begin{proof} Say that two configurations are equivalent if they differ at most in their spin at~$v$, and let $[x]$ denote the equivalence class containing a given configuration~$x$.
+We are given a finite graph $G = (V, E)$ and a finite partially ordered set $S$ of ``spin values.''
+A \textit{spin configuration} is an assignment of spins to vertices (sites), and our state space is the set $\Xc$ of all configurations.
+We are given a p.m.f. $\pi$ on $\Xc$ that is \textit{monotone} in the sense that, when we start with $\pi$ and any site $v$ and condition on the spins at all sites other than $v$, the conditional law of the spin at $v$ is monotone in the conditioning spins.
+We recover and (modestly) extend the Peres--Winkler result by means of the following theorem, which (i) allows somewhat more general $S$ and (ii) encompasses---by means of Proposition~\ref{PCIdom}, Corollary~\ref{CTVsepL2}(a) and (b), and Remark~\ref{RL2}---separation and $L^2$-distance as well as TV. \begin{theorem} Fix a site $v$, and suppose that the conditional distributions discussed in the preceding paragraph all have positive correlations.
+Let $K_v$ be the (stochastically monotone) Markov kernel for update at site $v$ according to the conditional distributions discussed.
+Then we have the comparison inequality \mbox{$K_v \preceq I$}. \end{theorem} \begin{pf} Say that two configurations are equivalent if they differ at most in their spin at $v$, and let $[x]$ denote the equivalence class containing a given configuration $x$.
 Then $K_v$ is given by

-This $K_v$ is the direct sum of the trivial kernels (as in \refL{L:poscorr}) on each equivalence class.
-Further, each class is naturally isomorphic as a partially ordered set to~$S$ and so has positive correlations.
-It is well known and easily checked that $K_v$ is stochastically monotone, so the theorem is an immediate consequence of \refP{P:poscorr}. \end{proof}